 Eventually, he broke out of the mob and stumbled forward.
 Some onlookers dotting the sides of the street stared in horror at the chaos.
 Others broke away from the sidelines and leapt right into the fray.
 More still took photos.

-Ignoring them, Gilbert scanned the area for Not-Werner and caught sight of a flash of platinum blonde hair disappearing down a far alleyway.
+Ignoring them, Gilbert scanned the area for Not-Werner and caught sight of a flash of blonde disappearing down a far alleyway.
 As the drizzle thickened into a downpour, Gilbert darted into and through the alley after him before breaking out into another street—this one empty.
 Not-Werner, nowhere in sight.

 Behind him, Gilbert could hear screeches, shouts, peppering gunfire, and the high-pitch whirs of vitae rays.